-single file containing all the types from the GraphQL API you are using.
-Then when you run a query,
+a single file containing all the types from the GraphQL API you are using.
+Then, when you run a

-you will just need to import the type from that file.
-If you already use TypeScript you know that can
+query, you will just need to import the type from that file.
+If you already use TypeScript you

-save you a lot of time.
-We'll get autocompletions and all the other benefits of using TypeScript.
+know that can save you a lot of time.
+We'll get autocompletion and all the other benefits of

 Rather than build a new site, we will carry on with the site from the post on SvelteKit queries using fetch only.
-In that post we queried a public GraphQL API to get up-to-date currency exchange rates.
-We will use the site built there as a starting point and see how you can generate TypeScript types using codegen even when your API needs authorisation credentials.
-If that sounds exciting then let's crack on!
+In that post, we queried a public GraphQL API to get up-to-date currency exchange rates.
+We will use the site built there as a starting point and see how you can generate TypeScript types using codegen even when your API needs authorization credentials.
+If that sounds exciting, then let's crack on!

 Let's work through the steps to generate our types and then use them in our code to check all is well.
 We are using the earlier mentioned post as a staring point, though the instructions will be similar for another existing project.
 So follow along with your own project if you prefer.

-Let's start by installing the packages we need.
+Let’s start by installing packages.
 The main package is

 graphql-codegen-svelte-apollo.
 The official docs recommend installing the